Scientific International Research in Unique Terrestrial Station

-Scientific International Research in Unique Terrestrial Station (SIRIUS) is a series of experiments that investigate the effects of isolation and simulates a flight to the moon at the Institute of Biomedical Problems (IBMP) in Moscow, Russia.
-The first of the series started in 2017.
-Following the 2019 122-day experiment will be an eight-month experiment in 2020, and a twelve-month experiment in 2021 in which the European Space Agency will participate.
+Scientific International Research in Unique Terrestrial Station (SIRIUS) is a series of experiments that investigate the effects of isolation and simulates a flight to the Moon at the Institute of Biomedical Problems (IBMP) in Moscow, Russia.
+The first of the series started in 2017, followed by a 2019 122-day experiment and an eight-month experiment in 2021.

 SIRIUS-17

 7-24 November 2017.
 The first of the series of joint Russian-US SIRIUS experiments in which NASA's Human Research Program and IBMP conducted research to identify preventive measures and technologies to protect the health of astronauts during spaceflight, it lasted 17 days.
 The 6 person crew conducted over 60 experiments, "captured" satellites using a manipulator arm and controlled a rover on the Moon's surface.
 One experiment consisted of 38-hours of sleep deprivation, during which crew members had to perform a manual VR-simulated docking of the planned Orel spacecraft with a booster rocket in Earth's orbit.